MartinRJDagleish/MartinRJDagleish/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning . . .
+  - `C++` to write my own SCF programme (following the Crawford Tutorial as a help).
+  - `Rust` as I like the syntax of the language.
+- 🔭 I’m currently working on ...
+  - improving my own `Python` Scripts for convenience of computation and formatting.

 <!--
 **MartinRJDagleish/MartinRJDagleish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.